Your copy isn’t converting.

 If you don't clarify your writing, your readers won’t know what you’re saying.
 That means people might see that your copy is full of jargon and look for a lawyer instead of your business.

-In this post, we’ll talk about how to keep your writing clear.
+In this post, we’ll talk about the strategies to easily improve clarity in your copywriting.
 Here’s how to simplify your copy so your audience knows what you’re talking about.

 Writing is thinking on paper.
 Writing clarity means you organize your thoughts in a way that’s logical and easy to follow.